p4lang/p4c/README.md

 * p4c-graphs: can be used to generate visual representations of a P4 program;
   for now it only supports generating graphs of top-level control flows, and
 * p4c-ubpf: can be used to generate eBPF code that runs in user-space.
+* p4tool: a platform for P4 test utilities, including a test-case generator for P4 programs.
 Sample command lines:

 Compile P4_16 or P4_14 source code.
 If your program successfully